Heesho/poidh-hardhat/README.md

 ### Open Bounty

-Created with `createOpenBounty()`.
+Created with `createBounty(metadataURI, true)`.
 Multiple users can contribute funds.

 - `joinable = true` - anyone can call `join()` to add funds
 - Contributors vote on claim acceptance (weighted by stake)